mh-skjelvareid/synaptus/README.md

 ## Matlab / Octave
 The Matlab version of the toolbox is placed in the `matlab` folder and contains:
-- 'core' contains the functions for synthetic aperture focusing.
+- `core` contains the functions for synthetic aperture focusing.
 Each file represents a separate algorithm.
-- 'test' contains test scripts for the algorithms
+- `test` contains test scripts for the algorithms
-- 'misc' contains various functions used to help in processing and plotting of results.
+- `misc` contains various functions used to help in processing and plotting of results.
-- 'learn' contains simplified versions of (some of) the algorithms in the toolbox, with additional plots of data at intermediate steps to help understanding.
+- `learn` contains simplified versions of (some of) the algorithms in the toolbox, with additional plots of data at intermediate steps to help understanding.

 # Requirements